chamaileon-sdk/sdk-playground/README.md

 # Chamaileon SDK Playground

-# Chamaileon SDK Playground
-An application that to showcase the flexibility of Chamaileon Plugins.
+An application to showcase the flexibility of Chamaileon Plugins.

 ## Updating environment
 SDK initialization happens in `src/store/index.js`.
 You can change the environment in the `initSDK` function.